takoyaro/node-coinfield-api/DOCS.md

 ##### Tickers

-The client is automatically subscribed too tickers, all you need to do is handle them: <br/>See [Event Handling](#event-handling).
+The client is automatically subscribed to tickers, all you need to do is handle them: <br/>See [Event Handling](#event-handling).

 ##### Market Updates